Mini-split heat pumps are an efficient, convenient, and highly effective way to heat and cool your home or office.

 Why Does My Mini-Split Run All the Time?

-Mini-splits are designed to run constantly and modulate their output according to the heating or cooling load of the room.
+Mini-splits are designed to run continuously and modulate their output according to the heating or cooling load of the room.

 As explained above, running continuously at a low output is much more efficient and prolongs the lifespan of your system.